AndrewSRea/My_Learning_Port/Bootstrap/Layout/README.md

 #### Columns and gutters

-The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$Kgrid-gutter-width` sets the width for the column gutters.
+The number of grid columns can be modified via Sass variables. `$grid-columns` is used to generate the widths (in percent) of each individual column while `$grid-gutter-width` sets the width for the column gutters.
 ```
 $grid-columns: 12 !default;
 $grid-gutter-width: 1.5rem !default;